chenzixi07/Ara_WGBS/README.md

 If you could not find the script you want, feel free to contact me: chenzixi07@outlook.com

 ## Scripts
-annote_DML.pl/annote_DMR.pl: scripts used for annotate the DML/DMR with the priority of different region types.
+annote_DML.pl/annote_DMR.pl: scripts used for annotate the DML/DMR with the priority of different region types (_Functional annotation and enrichment analysis of DMCs and DMRs_ in the manuscript).
+BisSNP.call.sh: script used for calling SNPs from WGBS data (_Identification of SNPs in MA samples_ in the manuscript).
+BisSNP.filter.sh: script used for filtering SNPs from WGBS data (_Identification of SNPs in MA samples_ in the manuscript).